How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 Steaming

 Soaking with water lasts from two weeks to a month.
-In order to reduce this time and wash out excess tannins as much as possible, we steam the barrel with live steam.
+In order to reduce this time and wash out excess tannins as much as possible, steam the barrel with live steam.

 Operation and aging technology